Celebrating Black History Month: An Interview with Viola Davis

 Big movie break:

 Oscar: Best Supporting Actress, Fences, 2017

 Emmy: Outstanding Actress in a Drama, “How to Get Away With Murder,” 2015

 Tony: Featured Actress in a Play, King Hedley II, 2001; Best Actress in a Play, Fences, 2010

 “You know, there’s one place that all the people with the greatest potential are gathered.
 One place and that’s the graveyard….
 And I say, exhume those bodies.
 Exhume those stories.
 The stories of the people who dreamed big and never saw those dreams to fruition.
 People who fell in love and lost.
 I became an artist — and thank God I did — because we are the only profession that celebrates what it means to live a life.”

 Widows, a heist film about four jilted widows who conspire to build fortunes of their own.
 Directed by Steve McQueen from a screenplay by McQueen and Gillian Flynn.
 Release date: November 16.

-“How to Get Away With Murder” season five, airing now
+“How to Get Away With Murder” season five, airing now on ABC.

 This interview, conducted in September of 2017, has been edited for clarity.